Surrendering An Animal

 Do not give up if you do not find a home for your animal right away!
 Finding an ideal home for a companion animal may take considerable time and effort, but your pet's future is in your hands.
 Be sure to screen potential adopters carefully; ask them for references; inquire about employment, financial stability, and previous pet ownership.
 Ask to visit their homes before you place your animal to ensure that the environment is suitable, and be sure to follow up with calls and visits.

-If you can no longer keep a purebred dog, you may wish to visit the American Kennel Club's website, which provides a list of breed-specific rescue groups that place purebred dogs in homes.
-Putting your pet in a county shelter such as the Guilford County Animal Shelter should be your last resort.
-Most animal shelters operate at full capacity, and there is often a waiting list to get an animal into a non-animal control ("no-kill") shelter like us.
+Most animal shelters operate at full capacity, and there is often a waiting list to get an animal into a private, limited-admission shelter like us.
 Even if your pet does qualify for entrance into a "no-kill" shelter and there is space available, there are no guarantees that your pet will be adopted quickly, or at all.
 Remember, the number of animals in need of homes far outweighs the number of people looking to adopt.